-With Australia Day approaching, I thought I’d share a recipe that’s easy enough for the kids to get involved and make, and one the whole family will love.
-These Moroccan Lamb Burgers can be pre-made and are great cooked on the BBQ.
+Us Aussies love a BBQ.
+So I thought I’d share a recipe that’s easy enough for the kids to get involved and make, and one the whole family will love ahead of this long weekend.
+These Moroccan Lamb Burgers can be pre-made and are perfect for the BBQ.

 You can also use this mince mix to make little meatballs to include in the school lunch.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

 Moroccan Lamb Burgers with a Mint Feta Dressing